classBabacar/Connect4/README.md

 There was a lot of unncessary lines of code that didn't need to be there so the result is reduced code.
 Also some changes to the evaluate(scoreMetric) function to make it stronger.
 - **June 4, 2019** :
-The minimax function was completely wrong it wasnt checking depth enough and would give moves that promoted connect4 there are still some problems but the ai is stronger.
-Now I think I fixed the errors.
+The minimax function was wrong because I was just passing by value instead of reference so no matter how many depths I increased by it would evaluate only one board state.

 # AI Time
-I finally incorporated the AI, if you want to test out possible heuristics and make the AI truly dominant you can optimize the scoreMetric function by setting different values, there is probably a sophisticated math behind it.
+I finally incorporated the AI, if you want to test out possible heuristics and make the AI truly dominant you can optimize the scoreMetric function aswell as coming up with a method to distinguish who is winning and losing in a game of connect4, I can only imagine how much creative things you can come up with.
 Hopefully you enjoy and don't lose.

-Currently the AI look 4 moves if you are feeling good and think you can beat it change the value of the lookForward value on line 696 at connect4.cc, to a higher value.
+Currently the AI look 4 moves ahead if you are feeling good and think you can beat it change the value of the **lookForward value on line 696 at connect4.cc**, to a higher value.
-Keep in mind the higher the value the longer you wait and plz dont put it on a value of 100+..bad things can happen lol.
+Keep in mind the higher the value the longer you wait and plz dont put it on a value of 100+...bad things can happen lol.

 # Features Added
 - Rematch Option